Skip to content

 ClientMessage

 Messages sent from the client to the server.
-There are 11 variants, all constructed internally by SignalFishClient methods — you never need to build these by hand.
+There are 15 variants, all constructed internally by SignalFishClient methods — you never need to build these by hand.
+StartGame is the protocol-v2 explicit-start message; Signal and TransportStatus are protocol-v3 additions.

 Rust